flairNLP/flair/resources/docs/TUTORIAL_TAGGING_OVERVIEW.md

 * [Tutorial 2.5: How to use **Relation Extraction** models](/resources/docs/TUTORIAL_TAGGING_RELATIONS.md)
 * [Tutorial 2.6: **Other crazy models** we ship with Flair](/resources/docs/TUTORIAL_TAGGING_CIRCUS.md)

+Click on any of these above links to look into the respectice tutorial chapters.

 ## Important for All Models: How Annotations Work

 Let's use our standard NER example to illustrate how annotations work: